kwamemarfo/sanctions/README.md

 By transitioning to this AWS-based solution, we can bypass the whitelisting limitations and ensure the efficient extraction, transformation, and storage of the required data in a scalable manner.

 Please refer to the "Proposed Solution" section for a detailed explanation of the alternative solution.

+### Update
+Due to other commitments, this project will resume again after September 2024